 I volunteer at The Nashville Food Project, a non-profit in Nashville whose mission is to bring people together to grow, cook, and share nourishing food with the goal of cultivating community and alleviating hunger in our city.

-Occasionally, friends, restaurants, and neighborhood, school, and church groups call me after a function to ask if TNFP could use their surplus food or a glut of vegetables from home gardens.
-Think ZUCCHINI!
+Occasionally, friends, restaurants, and neighborhood, school, and church groups call me to ask if TNFP could use their surplus food after an event or a glut of vegetables from their home gardens.

-Just before Christmas, a few friends emailed to ask if TNFP would like a box of their homemade, unopened jars of fruit preserves and relishes.
-TNFP’s Donations Coordinator, Booth Jewett, was happy to accept their donations.
-If you or your organization ever wonder what to do with excess food, email Booth at email@example.com.
-He will let you know if TNFP can accept the food and will help make drop-off arrangements at our Green Hills kitchens.
+Just before Christmas, a few friends emailed to ask if TNFP would like their stash of unopened jars of fruit preserves and relishes.
+TNFP’s Donations Coordinator, Booth Jewett, was happy to accept the donations.
+If you or your organization ever wonder what to do with excess food, email Booth at firstname.lastname@example.org.
+He will let you know if TNFP can accept the food and will help make drop-off arrangements at our Green Hills kitchen.

-Almost every morning I make oatmeal for breakfast, especially now in the winter when egg production has gone down.
-In the summer, I add fresh fruit and walnuts to my oatmeal, and in the fall I add sliced apples or pears with a little honey.
+Almost every morning I make oatmeal for breakfast.
+In the summer, I add fresh fruit and walnuts to it, and in the fall I add sliced apples or pears with a little honey.
 What if I started stirring in a teaspoonful of homemade fruit preserves during the winter months?